What To Do When Your Child Won’t Eat, According to a Feeding Specialist

 12. Mind their posture.
 No, this isn’t just an etiquette issue: Children must be seated comfortably with their upper body straight and their hips, knees, and feet aligned at 90 degrees in order to comfortably eat.
 “If a child is not well supported in their seat, all their energy goes to improving that posture and distracts them from their goal of eating during mealtime,” explains Dina Totosegis, pediatric dietician and founder of Sprouting Foodies.

 13. Establish and model a positive mindset around food.
 “Keep the atmosphere during mealtime pleasant without specific focus on the child’s eating,” Totosegis explains.
-“This will not trigger their adrenaline system, which usually suppresses appetite, shuts down digestion, and shifts the child’s state from learning to reacting.”
+“This will not trigger their adrenaline system, which usually suppresses appetite, shuts down digestion, and shifts the child’s state from learning to react.”

 When To Call the Doctor